 - i.
 SR carded athletes approved by WPC to play under professional league contracts of a duration of more than 5 months (meaning 5 months plus one day or more) may be nominated for a maximum of 9 months of carding.
-Additional months of carding support may be allocated subsequently, if there are remaining AAP funds after all Senior carding priorities as detailed in section 3.2 of this document have been exhausted - ii.
-All carded athletes approved by WPC to play under pro league contracts will be responsible for the costs associated to their relocation to the National Team Training Center within one week of the end of their league activities (or as instructed by the National Team Head Coach of their program). - b.
+Additional months of carding support may be allocated subsequently, if there are remaining AAP funds after all Senior carding priorities as detailed in section 3.2 of this document have been exhausted. - ii.
+All carded athletes approved by WPC to play under pro league contracts will be responsible for the costs associated to their relocation to the National Team Training Center within one week of the end of their league activities (or as instructed by the National Team Head Coach of their program), and / or as needed for mandatory National Team training camps and activities, as applicable (unless WPC budgets allow for the organization to cover such costs, in which case it will inform the athlete(s)). - b.
 NCAA athletes.
 If identified by the WPC AAP policy, athletes who are attending any foreign post-secondary educational institution (including NCAA institutions) and are receiving an athletic scholarship in any sport are not eligible to receive AAP support in the months in which they are attending the foreign post-secondary educational institution.
-Athletes who are attending any foreign post-secondary educational institution (including

-NCAA institutions) and who are receiving financial aid but are not receiving athletic scholarship in any sport may be eligible to receive AAP support for a longer period.
+Athletes who are attending any foreign post-secondary educational institution (including NCAA institutions) and who are receiving financial aid but are not receiving athletic scholarship in any sport may be eligible to receive AAP support for a longer period.